bstei/training/readme.md

     $ git branch -d work        Delete branch "work", stop when something is open/pending/not merged
     $ git branch -D work        Delete branch "work", hard delete also when something is still open

-    git checkout -b feature
-create branch feature1

-git branch
-show all branches

-    git branch -a
-show all branches, also remotes

 ## Merging

     $ git diff                  shows changes of the file and opens kdiff
     $ git diff --staged         shows difference of staged files
     $ git diff test.txt         shows difference in this file and between two commits
     $ git diff --theirs         shows theirs version and shows difference
     $ git diff --ours           shows what you had in your branch before commit and merge
     $ git merge work	        Command merges work branch into the current branch
     $ git merge --abort         Command canceles the merge if in conflict state

-    git merge feature1
-merge branch feature1 into current branch